Welcome to the MRWA & Veolia Community Fund 2023-2024

 Only the costs directly relating to the delivery of your project will be funded.

 7. How do I show my project costs ?

 As well as a list of your project costs we require the budget to be broken down in detail.
 You can include management costs that are for the project activity being delivered.

 e.g. If you are requesting sessional salary costs, we require the number of staff x the number of hours x the £s per hour.

 We expect the majority of applications will be via the online application form.
-If you are not able to access this, for whatever reason, please contact us firstname.lastname@example.org for further information on how we can support you with your application
+If you are not able to access this, for whatever reason, please contact us at firstname.lastname@example.org for further information on how we can support you with your application.

 9. Can I apply for more than one Community Fund project at the same time?